Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

 }
 ```
 ### Private Subnet & NAT
-Private subnets host sensitive or backend resources without direct internet access.
+The private subnet host sensitive or backend resources that should not be directly exposed to the internet.
 - CIDR: 10.0.1.0/24 (10.0.1.0 - 10.0.1.255)
 - Public IP assignment: Disabled

 Key Points:
-- NAT Gateway provides internet access and blocks inbound connections by nesting in the public subnet.
+- The NAT gateway enables outbound internet access while blocking inbound connections.
-- Elastic IP Address: Provides a static public IP address for my NAT
+- An Elastic IP provides a static IP for the NAT gateway.
-- Route table: Private subnet traffic flows to the NAT Gateway which depends on the Internet Gateway for internet access.
 ```
 resource "aws_subnet" "private_subnet" {
     vpc_id                   = aws_vpc.main_vpc.id